 The most straightforward Impact-Linked Finance solution is paying enterprises that are raising growth capital directly for the positive impact they create (Social Impact Incentives or “SIINC”).
 But there is a multitude of other applications.
 Rewards for positive outcomes can be built into financing instruments across the board, from equity to debt to guarantees.

-For example, linking the interest rate of a loan to a pre-defined impact performance effectively lowers financing cost and creates a strong incentive for the enterprise to outperform on positive impact.
+For example, linking the interest rate of a loan to a pre-defined impact performance effectively lowers financing costs and creates a strong incentive for the enterprise to outperform on positive impact.
 Put simply, it is a powerful way to ‘bake’ impact into the core of finance.
 Impact-Linked Finance does not necessarily focus on enterprises that are commercially less attractive.
-It rather enables and incentivizes market-based enterprises to accelerate and deepen their positive impact by generating additional outcomes (e.g. serving lower income customers, in particular women, or focusing on more rural areas).
+It rather enables and incentivizes market-based enterprises to accelerate and deepen their positive impact by generating additional outcomes (e.g. serving lower-income customers, in particular women, or focusing on more rural areas).

 To deliver on its promise, Impact-Linked Finance has to consistently follow specific principles.
 Three core features and design principles that define and differentiate good practice are: